-"The Studies of Warmia" is committed to respecting ethical standards at all stages of the publishing process (collaboration with authors, reviewing, writing and publishing texts).
+"The Studies of Warmia" is committed to respecting ethical standards (COPE) at all stages of the publishing process (collaboration with authors, reviewing, writing and publishing texts).
 Below we list the most important expectations set forth for editors, reviewers and authors.

 - To act in an honest, objective and fair manner, fulfilling the expected duties, without discrimination on grounds of sex, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.

 - Consider the texts submitted for publication solely on the basis of their scientific value (without taking into account their possible commercial values).

 - Accept and compile submitted texts according to adopted and publicised procedures, and in the event of complaints regarding ethical standards or conflicts of interest proceed as appropriate in accordance with the procedures.

 - Provide authors with the opportunity to respond to any substantive allegations.

 - Consider possible complaints regardless of when the original publication appeared and store the documentation related to such complaints.